usnistgov/800-63-3/sp800-63-3/definitions.md

 Executable code that is normally transferred from its source to another computer system for execution.
 This transfer is often through the network (e.g., JavaScript embedded in a web page) but may transfer through physical media as well.

 #### Multi-factor
-A characteristic of an authentication system or an authenticator that requires more than one [authentication factor](#af) for successful authentication.
+A characteristic of an authentication system or an authenticator that requires more than one distinct [authentication factor](#af) for successful authentication.
 MFA can be performed using a single authenticator that provides more than one factor or by a combination of authenticators that provide different factors.

 The three authentication factors are something you know, something you have, and something you are.

 #### Multi-factor Authentication (MFA)
-An authentication system or an authenticator that requires more than one [authentication factor](#af) for successful authentication.
+An authentication system or an authenticator that requires more than one distinct [authentication factor](#af) for successful authentication.
 Multi-factor authentication can be performed using a single authenticator that provides more than one factor or by a combination of authenticators that provide different factors.

 The three authentication factors are something you know, something you have, and something you are.